MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 the desired role must be specified in the `X-MS-API-ROLE` HTTP Header.

+> [!IMPORTANT]
-> ATTENTION!
-If `X-MS-API-ROLE` is not specified for an authenticated request, the request is assumed to be evaluated in the context of the `authenticated` system role.
+> If `X-MS-API-ROLE` is not specified for an authenticated request, the request is assumed to be evaluated in the context of the `authenticated` system role.

 ## Permissions